 terrainfun as its objective function,

 psplotwashington as a plot function.
 We prepare the functions to be passed to

 mtWashObjectiveFcn = @(xx) terrainfun(xx, x, y, Z); mtWashOutputFcn = @(xx,arg1,arg2) psoutputwashington(xx,arg1,arg2, x, y, Z); mtWashPlotFcn = @(xx,arg1) psplotwashington(xx,arg1, x, y, Z);

-We create an options structure for pattern search.
-This structure has the algorithm halt when the mesh size shrinks below 1, keeps the mesh unscaled (the same size in each direction), sets the initial mesh size to 10, and sets the output function and plot function:
+Next, we create options for pattern search.
+This set of options has the algorithm halt when the mesh size shrinks below 1, keeps the mesh unscaled (the same size in each direction), sets the initial mesh size to 10, and sets the output function and plot function:

 When you run this example you see two windows.
 One shows the points the pattern search algorithm chooses on a two-dimensional contour map of Mount Washington.
 This window has a slider that controls the delay between iterations of the algorithm (when it returns to Step 1 in the description of how pattern search works).
 Set the slider to a low position to speed the run, or to a high position to slow the run.